-Award: Certificate/plaque, \$1,000 Honorarium, complimentary meeting registration at the Annual Meeting
+Award: Certificate/plaque, \$1,000 Honorarium, complimentary meeting registration at the Annual Meeting where the award is presented

-- 1. The Award Selection Committee shall consist of the following members - a.
-The SOCIETY President-elect nominee who shall serve as Chair. - b.
+- 1. The Award Selection Committee shall consist of the following members: - a.
+The SOCIETY President-elect nominee who shall serve as chair. - b.
 Four SOCIETY Fellows appointed by the SOCIETY President for staggered four-year terms. - c.
-The appointed members shall cover a range of disciplines and backgrounds, including academia, industry and government/national laboratories/research institutes. - I. At least one member shall be international. - 2.
-The Award Selection Committee shall consider the following award criteria. - a.
-The Award is for approved and accepted dissertations. - b.
-The Committee will consider the statement of the problem, the research approach, and the appropriateness and impact of the research on advancing knowledge and understanding in the area. - 3.
+The appointed members shall cover a range of disciplines and backgrounds, including academia, industry and government/national laboratories/research institutes. - d.
+At least one member shall be international. - 2.
+The award shall be presented annually, if any candidate be worthy. - 3.
+The Award Selection Committee shall consider the following award criteria. - The Award is for approved and accepted dissertations. - b.
+The Committee will consider the statement of the problem, the research approach, and the appropriateness and impact of the research on advancing knowledge and understanding in the area. - 4.
 The nomination process shall be as follows. - a.
 Nominations should be made by a person very familiar with the student's work such as the research supervisor.
 It is expected that the student will collaborate in the preparation of the nomination package. - b.
-Nominations must be in English. - Nominations must include the following. - CV or bio of 1 page, including significant publications and presentations relevant to the dissertation. - Abstract of 1,000 to 3,000 words plus no more than 2 pages of figures, including the following 3 sections. - a) Statement of the problem - Summary of the research and results, including any new techniques developed and collaborations. - c) Impact of the research - iii.
+Nominations must be in English. - c.
+Nominations must include the following. - i.
+CV or bio of 1 page, including significant publications and presentations relevant to the dissertation. - Abstract of 1,000 to 3,000 words plus no more than 2 pages of figures, including the following 3 sections. - a) Statement of the problem - Summary of the research and results, including any new techniques developed and collaborations. - c) Impact of the research - iii.
 Two letters of recommendation one from a) and one from either b) or c) below: - a) Letter from the supervisor which confirms that the dissertation and all requirements for graduation have been met, and which summarizes the key points of the nomination - b) Letter from a member of the dissertation committee which provides an independent opinion on the value of the dissertation - c) Letter from an external person familiar with the work which summarizes the impact of the work. - iv.
 Copies of accepted and published papers directly relevant to the dissertation. - v.
-An on-line link to the dissertation or other means of accessing the dissertation. - The Award will be presented at an appropriate forum at the SOCIETY Annual Meeting.
+An on-line link to the dissertation or other means of accessing the dissertation. - 5.
+The Award will be presented at an appropriate forum at the SOCIETY Annual Meeting.